Apple Is Seeing 'Strong Demand' For Replacement iPhone Batteries - Slashdot

 If you forgot to charge it last week you could run it on 3 AAA's.
 It was an outrage you could only use an Alcatel rechargeable battery though, it wouldn't charge regular AAA's.

-Isolated incident (Score:2)
+Isolated incident (Score:4, Insightful)

 The only reason they're even doing this is cause their image got a black eye.